dbrownidau/constitution/CASSA-Constitution.md

 --------------------------
 The official name of the association shall be:

 1.1.
-'Computer and Security Student Association'
+"Computer and Security Student Association"

 1.2.
-'CASSA' as an abbreviation
+"CASSA" as an abbreviation

 2. Definitions
 --------------